mobxjs/serializr/README.md

 1.  `identifier` is the identifier being resolved
 2.  `callback` is a node style calblack function to be invoked with the found object (as second arg) or an error (first arg)
 3.  `context` see context.

+N.B. mind issues with circular dependencies when importing model schema's from other files!
+The module resolve algorithm might expose classes before `createModelSchema` is executed for the target class.

 **Parameters**